 The Delete Summary option is available only for the outermost group on either axis (that is, either the outermost row group or the outermost column group)

 Collapsing and Expanding Members

 By default, the editor displays each row and column group of a crosstab in a collapsed state.
-This means you can see the totals for the group, but not the measures for its individual members.
+This means that you can see the totals for the group, but not the measures for its individual members.
 To see measures for a group’s members, right-click the group label and select Expand Members.

 When a group’s members are expanded, select Collapse Members from the same menu to hide the measures.
 Collapsing an outer group also collapses its inner groups.
-The Expand Members and Collapse Members options are available only for outermost groups, or for inner groups nested in an expanded outer group.
+The Expand Members and Collapse Members options are only available for outermost groups, or for inner groups nested in an expanded outer group.